NMRTeamTBI/MultiNMRFit/doc/faq.rst

 I have develop a new signal model, can you include it in multiNMRFit distribution?
 --------------------------------------------------------------------------

-If you have developed a new signal model, we would be happy to include it in PhysimultiNMRFitoFit!
+If you have developed a new signal model, we would be happy to include it in multiNMRFit!
 Open a new issue on our `issue tracker  <https://github.com/NMRTeamTBI/MultiNMRFit/issues>`_, and let's discuss about your model and how we could include it! :)

-Examples of how to use PhysioFit programmatically can be found in the section :ref:`testing_the_model`, which offers demonstrations on running simulations and flux calculations.
+Examples of how to use multiNMRFit programmatically can be found in the section :ref:`testing_the_model`, which offers demonstrations on running simulations and flux calculations.

 I would like a new feature.
 ------------------------------------------------------------------

-We would be glad to improve PhysioFit.
+We would be glad to improve multiNMRFit.
 Please get in touch with us `here
-<https://github.com/MetaSys-LISBP/PhysioFit/issues>`_ so we could discuss your problem.
+<https://github.com/MetaSys-LISBP/multiNMRFit/issues>`_ so we could discuss your problem.